-The Student Success and Tutoring Center (SSTC) is a FREE student support center for students who need assistance in academic, college skills and technology at HGTC.
+The Student Success and Tutoring Center (SSTC) is a FREE student support center for students who need to receive academic assistance, to develop writing skills, and learn new college skills at HGTC.
 The purpose of the SSTC is to provide all students with an equal opportunity to succeed in college by addressing students' unique educational, career, and personal needs.
-The academic and technology support services offered are geared toward helping students overcome academic problems and obtain a technologic aptitude to succeed in the workforce.
-Log into WaveNet in the Student Services tab to sign up for tutoring.
+The academic support services offered are geared toward helping students overcome academic struggles and obtain a technologic aptitude to succeed in the workforce.
+Log into WaveNet in the Student Services tab to sign up for tutoring using TutorTrac.